Smeali/Software-Project-Management-Simulator/README.md

 # Software-Project-Management-Simulator

-A project for Software Project Managment at Kennesaw State University
+A project for Software Project Management at Kennesaw State University

 Team members:
 Eli Conley